srjit/ares/README.md

 # Ares

-     Ares computes similarity between a given list of documents
+*  Ares computes the pairwise similarity between a given list of documents stored in postgres.

 * Setting up the program